4817 Butler Road Glyndon, MD 21071

 How long does a root canal take?

 The treatment time needed for root canal therapy will depend on the severity of the infection in your tooth.
-A regular root canal typically takes 30 to 60 minutes to perform while a bigger tooth with many roots may require up to an hour and a half of treatment time.
+A regular root canal typically takes 30 to 60 minutes to perform, while a bigger tooth with many roots may require up to an hour and a half of treatment time.